If Joe Biden runs for reelection in 2024 – which seems pretty likely – will Kamala Harris be on the ticket as his VP?

 Harris’s contemporary failures are not entirely her fault, however.
 “Many in the vice president’s circle fume that [Harris] not being adequately prepared or positioned, and instead is being sidelined.
 The vice president herself has told several confidants she feels constrained in what she’s able to do politically,” Dovere and Wright wrote.
 “And those around [Harris] remain wary of even hinting at future political ambitions, with Biden’s team highly attuned to signs of disloyalty, particularly from the vice president.”

-What an Expert Told Us on Kamala Harris:
+What an Expert Told Us about Kamala Harris:

 Expert Biography: Harrison Kass is the Senior Editor at 19FortyFive.
 An attorney, pilot, guitarist, and minor pro hockey player, he joined the US Air Force as a Pilot Trainee but was medically discharged.
 Harrison holds a BA from Lake Forest College, a JD from the University of Oregon, and an MA from New York University.
 He lives in Oregon and listens to Dokken.
 Follow him on Twitter @harrison_kass.